-Compare wealth managers and you could find the best wealth manager for your needs.
-Choose wealth management companies for retirement planning, investment management or enter your bespoke needs into our wealth manager finder to get started.
+Compare wealth managers and to find the best wealth manager for your needs.
+Choose wealth management companies for retirement planning, investment management or enter your requirements into our wealth manager finder tool to get started.

 How Does our Wealth Manager Finder Work?

 Get a personalised plan directly from a wealth management firm and use Good Money Guide to keep your details confidential to get a quote before making contact with wealth management firms.

 What Services Do Wealth Managers Offer?

 What is a Wealth Manager?

 A wealth manager is normally offered as a bundled service by financial experts specifically to affluent clients.
 Wealth management firms will generally offer particular services based on your needs and could include; asset management & legal or estate planning, tax efficiency advice, investment advice and accounting services.
 Normally, wealth management and advisory services meet with you to gain an understanding of your specific needs and to gain knowledge of your assets, investments, portfolios alongside and to understand your goals.

 The wealth manager will consider all of your available assets including investment options, tax efficiency strategies and asset planning to create a strategy that will aim to grow your net worth through strategic investments and sound financial planning.